ozaimoglu/Js-Api/README.md

-# Js-Api
+# API-with-JavaScript
-JavaScript get data with XMLHttpRequest
+How to Connect to an API with JavaScript